South African Sendinggestig Museum

-The South African Sendinggestig Museum (also known as the South African Slave Church Museum) was established in 1977 and is currently situated in the centre of Cape Town, Western Cape, South Africa.
-It is a province-aided museum which receives support from the Government of the Western Cape Province.
+The South African Sendinggestig Museum (also known as the South African Slave Church Museum) was established in 1977 and is currently situated in the centre of Cape Town, Western Cape, South Africa, and housed in the oldest indigenous mission church in the country built by local Christians.
+It is a province-aided museum which receives financial support from the Government of the Western Cape Province.